availabs/pm3_calculator_2/src/calculators/README.md

   Factories should also validate the configurations for their respective
     measure calculator and potentially throw if an invalid combination of parameters is requested.

+## Measure Rules

+  These are put into separate files to avoid module dependency cycles.
+    calculatorSettings depends on measure rules
+    utils may depend on calculatorSettings
+    Calculators may depend on utils